 Recently, Shark Wheel has begun seriously prototyping office chairs.
 Based off of luggage caster wheel performance and other caster testing, Shark Wheel believes this is a project worthy of a high position on the prototyping list.
 In-house testing has shown clear performance advantages for office chairs and other wheeled-furniture applications.

 The team is currently hard at work developing casters for use on:

-Skateboards Nearly all revenue to date has come from skateboard sales alone.
+The majority of revenue to date has come from skateboard sales.

 1. Shark Wheel Skate

 2. Fathom by Shark Wheel

 Shark Wheel had its largest month in company history during COVID.
 May 2020-July 2020 produced over $1.1 million in gross sales.
 The electric skateboard launch was a big reason why.

 Watch Shark Wheel riders go over rough terrain in the video above

 Test I - San Diego State University

 The Shark Wheel has been scientifically tested at the San Diego State University Mechanical Engineering Department.